 Our eleven-day tour starts in Chamonix, France and finishes in Zermatt, Switzerland.
 We’ve linked the most spectacular sections of the Haute Route with some of our favorite huts and inns, so that they maximize trail running.
 Our trail running version of the Haute Route includes a spectacular series of daily trail runs, marked by high, steep passes, quiet trails, and stunning scenery.
 There are a number of high passes and some days will be challenging, but it will be more than repaid by plenty of remote, rugged scenery.

-We’ll have five nights in hotels with private rooms, and five nights in mountain huts and a rustic village inn with shared accommodations.
+We’ll have six nights in hotels with private rooms, and four nights in mountain huts with shared accommodations.

 One bag weighing 15 kg will be transferred from Chamonix to our hotels in Champex, Arolla, Zinal and Zermatt.
 Our hut nights will be without bags, so you’ll need a larger-sized trail running pack or fast-pack for those nights.
 A detailed packing list will be provided upon registration.